lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 You can find ungrouped vertices as follows:

 - Press :kbd:`A` once or twice to unselect all vertices.
-- In the footer of the 3D Viewport: Navigate to Select → Ungrouped verts
+- In the footer of the 3D Viewport: Navigate to Select --> Ungrouped verts

 Keyboard Shortcuts
 ------------------

 .. figure:: /images/26-Manual-Modeling-Meshes-vertex-group-popup.jpg
-   :figwidth: image
    :align: right

    Vertex Groups popup menu

-In Edit Mode you can type :menuselection:`[ctrl][G]` to a shortcut Menu for adding/removing verts to/from groups.
+In Edit Mode you can press :kbd:`Ctrl-G` to a shortcut Menu for adding/removing verts to/from groups.
 The popup menu provides the following functions with obvious functionality:
+(also available via :menuselection:`Mesh --> Vertices --> Vertex Groups`)

 - Assign to New Group
 - Assign to Active Group
 - Remove from Active Group
 - Remove from All

-The following functions should not be located here and might be removed in a future version of
-Blender:

-- Set Active Group
-- Set Remove Acive Group
-- Set Remove All Groups

 Vertex Group Management
 =======================

 .. figure:: /images/26-Manual-Modeling-Meshes-vertex-group-pulldown.jpg
-   :figwidth: image
    :align: right

    Vertex groups panel's dropdown menu